microtrain/bootcamp/11-CakePHP/03-Labs.md

 composer require league/oauth2-linkedin:@stable
 composer require league/oauth1-client:@stable
 ```
-> NOTE: you'll need to enable social login if you want to use it, social login is disabled by default. *config/bootstrap.php*
+> NOTE: you'll need to enable social login if you want to use it, social login is disabled by default.
+Line 58 */vendor/cakedc/users/config/users.php*
 ```
-Configure::write('Users.config', ['users']);
+        'Social' => [
-Configure::write('Users.Social.login', true); //to enable social login
+            // enable social login, true
+            'login' => true,
+        ],
 ```
 Or use the config override option when loading the plugin (see above)